evgeniums/cpp-validator/docs/index.md

 - nested containers and objects;
 - heterogeneous containers such as pairs and tuples;
 - trees;
-- results of some evaluations or transformations performed on object or object's parts.
+- transformed values or results of evaluations.

 Basic usage of the library includes a few steps: